BeduTeam8/Recepini-V1/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a project about a recipes website named Recipini.
+This webpage is connected to https://www.themealdb.com/ API.
+Functionalities include:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>